ethandengg/SDGE_EV_EDA/README.md

 https://www2.census.gov/geo/tiger/TIGER2024/ZCTA520/

-and put that file in the data folder.
+and put that zip file in the 'data' folder.

 Run etl.ipynb to get the csv data.
 With that data, you can then run all the code in AFDC_EDA.ipynb and DMV_EDA.ipynb to see the EDA done with the data.